una/personal-goals/happy-moments/happy-moments.md

 07/05/2015
 ---
 Just got an email inviting me to come speak at CSS Conf EU!
 SO EXCITED!
 I'm GOING TO BERLIN!

+07/06/2015
+---
+I got this idea to create a digital version of SLTM.
+I am SO brimming with ideas and just want to start making!

+07/07/2015
+---
+Traveled to Seattle with Rebecca today for Cascadia.
+We arrived super early but got to hang out at a great coworking space for the day and got sushi, then margaritas later.

+07/08/2015
+---
+I gave my talk at Cascadia today!
+And oh my gosh it went so well :) I got a lot of love (so much love here!)

+07/09/2015
+---
+A lot of people were still chatting with me about my Cascadia talk and telling me about how it resonated.
+Always super good to hear & makes it all worth it.